Top Specialists in NYC For Treatment of Erectile Dysfunction after Prostate Cancer Treatment with Robotic Radical Prostatectomy

 - Coronary Artery Disease (CAD) – heart disease affects blood vessels to the penis the same way the heart vessels are affected.

-- the baseline quality of erections (can patient obtain erections easily? maintain erections? are erections hard enough?)
+- the baseline quality of erections (can a patient obtain erections easily? maintain erections? are erections hard enough?)

 - the use of PDE-5 inhibitors (sildenafil, vardenafil, etc prior to surgery)